yannickk10/CA400-LingoLudus/docs/proposal/proposal.md

 ### Introduction

-The project that we have decided to do is based around mainly two areas; Gamification and Computer assisted language learning.
-We decided to go into this area as we have a love for games which led us to want to create a project in that area.
-We also decided to have a CALL element because we speak different languages and thought that it would be helpful to help people learn languages in a fun way.

-To explain Briefly, Gamification is a strategic attempt to enhance systems services and organisations by giving motivation in learning or achieving tasks by having them in a game format.
-In this case we wish to enhance the learning experience of languages using gamification.
+Our project idea is gamifying the learning of a new language such as French by using the CALL (Computer Assisted Language Learning) approach.
+The current philosophy of CALL puts a strong emphasis on student centred materials that allow learners to work on their own.
+Such materials may be structured or unstructured, but they normally embody two important features: interactive learning and individualised learning.
+We aim to create a game with a purpose, to facilitate the language learning process of a particular language such as french via a side scrolling game or a 2D RPG which are two very popular genres in the gaming community.

 ### Outline

-Outline the proposed project.
-The project will be a game called _______.
+A research informed project called LingoLudus.
 We will be developing a game with a purpose that goes beyond enjoyment.
-We wish to enable people to learn languages with the aid of games to enhance motivation for said users.
-This will be created using a language independent framework so that our code can be adapted for other languages.
+A learning sidescrolling/RPG game that will incorporate characters, different visuals and sounds to enhance the language learning process of a language such as french.
+It will be device independent, made for pc using either unity or pygame(undecided).
+This will be created using a language independent framework with the use of modular design so our code can be adapted to other languages down the line.

 - Languages Proposed:

 We initially plan to use French as our initial language that we will be teaching in the game.
-We will attempt to split the learning of the language into different categories such as alphabet, vocabulary and tenses.
+And select a particular topic such as the alphabet, vocabulary, tenses, etc.

 - Gamification:

 We plan on gamifying the learning of our proposed language by incorporating it into an RPG game.
 An example of how it would work is that for example if the playable character was in a battle, they may have to answer questions on what certain vocabulary means.
 If three questions were asked and they were all answered correctly then your character would attack with 100% power whereas if only two questions were answered correctly then 66% power would be used against the enemy.
 This would give users incentive to answer questions correctly as it would have an immediate effect and help them to progress in the game.